 Baking soda can be found in almost any home.
 But some people may not realize that its uses are seemingly never-ending — and some are even remarkable.

-Following are numerous examples of the ways you can use baking soda at home.
+Following are nine ways you can use baking soda at home.

 1. Clean stuff

 Using baking soda is a great way to clean a lot of stuff around your house:

 - Wash dishes.
 Mix a little baking soda in water to wash dishes while camping.

 - Shine stainless steel.
 Use a damp sponge and soda to clean stainless steel appliances.